-When the add-on is mutually beneficial, the competitive market is positively selective - i.e., the firm types that enter the market are the ones that create more latent surplus for consumers.
-(By comparison, the market in our basic model exhibits adverse selection.)
+The reason for this effect is that in the mutual-beneift case, our market is positively selective - i.e., the firm types that enter the market are the ones that create more latent surplus for consumers.
 In REE, consumers earn zero net payoffs on average, which means that trading with the marginal firm type π^ is harmful for consumers.
 Since this firm type is indifferent to market entry, trading with it is socially harmful.
 In other words, the REE volume of trade is excessive from the perspective of social welfare.
 When \mathcal{M} includes a rational type and we expand this set, even lower-quality firms enter the market, which exacerbates this social harm.